NVIDIA/aistore/docs/http_api.md

 ### Bucket Provider

 Any storage bucket that AIS handles may originate in a 3rd party Cloud, or be created (and subsequently filled-in) in the AIS itself.
-But what if there's a pair of buckets, a Cloud-based and, separately, a local one, that happen to share the same name?
-To resolve the potential naming conflict, AIS supports user-specified *bucket provider*.
+But what if there's a pair of buckets, a Cloud-based and, separately, an AIS bucket that happen to share the same name?
+To resolve the potential naming conflict, AIS supports user-specified *Cloud provider* or, simply, *provider*.

-> Bucket provider is realized as an optional parameter in the GET, PUT, DELETE and [Range/List](batch.md) operations with supported enumerated values: `local` and `ais` for ais buckets, and `cloud`, `aws`, `gcp` for cloud buckets.
+> Bucket provider is realized as an optional parameter in the GET, PUT, DELETE and [Range/List](batch.md) operations with supported enumerated values: `ais` - for AIS buckets, and `cloud`, `aws`, or `gcp` - for Cloud buckets.

-In all those cases users can add an optional `?bprovider=local` or `?bprovider=cloud` query to the GET (PUT, DELETE, List/Range) request.
+In all those cases users can add an optional `?provider=ais` or `?provider=cloud` query to the GET (PUT, DELETE, List/Range) request.

-Example: `curl -L -X GET 'http://G/v1/objects/myS3bucket/myobject?bprovider=local'`
+Example: `curl -L -X GET 'http://G/v1/objects/myS3bucket/myobject?provider=ais'`

 #### Supported APIs for Bucket Provider